phiphi-tan/lmm_benchmark/data_requirements.md

 The dataset should also span across different text orientations, font sizes and handwriting types.

 #### Annotation
-The model should provide transcriptions of the text in the input provided, as well as bounding boxes around text regions transcribed.
+The model should provide transcriptions of the text from the input provided, as well as bounding boxes around text regions transcribed.
 There should also be selective multi-language type output as well.

 #### Sub-categories
 Possible sub-categories can include differentiating between machine-printed and handwritten text.

+Given the prevalence of English-based text datasets for OCR evaluations, we can split the dataset into English-based and 'other' languages, to primarily focus on benchmarking a model's OCR abilities in English.

 ### 4. Image Captioning
 Image captioning refers to the task of describing the content of a given image.